fadden/CiderPress2/DiskArc/Arc/MacBinary-notes.md

 The MacBinary standard was a fairly straightforward encoding of the MFS/HFS file data.
 MacBinary II was a backward-compatible extension that added a few additional fields and a CRC on the header contents.
 MacBinary III added a couple of miscellaneous fields and a signature.
+Of these, MacBinary II appears to be the most common.

 MacBinary files conventionally have the file extension ".bin" or ".macbin".